DigitalState/Authentication/reference/api/config.md

 ### Response

-A JSON array of config objects.
-Each config object contains the following properties:
+A JSON array of objects.
+Each object represents a config and contains the following properties:

 | Name | Value | Description |
 | ---- | ----- | ----------- |